US hiring surges in July, but the variant is the wild card

 Layne’s Chicken Fingers, an eight-restaurant chain in Frisco, Texas, is raising wages, paying bonuses, offering health insurance and promising young workers the chance for advancement.
 Two of the four managers of its company-owned outlets are 19, and another just turned 20.

-“We’re finding they can handle it -- with a lot of oversight,’’ said CEO Garrett Reid.
+“We’re finding they can handle it -- with a lot of oversight,’’ said CEO Garrett Reed.

 The Animal Humane Society near Minneapolis is running flat-out trying to find homes for animals.
 It has raised wages to $15 an hour for staffers who take care of the cats and dogs and help visitors pick out pets.

-Note: This story has been corrected to show that the name of the Layne's Chicken Fingers CEO is Garrett Reed, not Reid.